 Arun Rai is Regents' Professor of the University System of Georgia and holds the Howard S. Starks Distinguished Chair at the Robinson College of Business at Georgia State University.

-Director and Co-founder, Robinson College of Business Center for Digital Innovation (CDIN) (previously named Center for Process Innovation), an interdisciplinary research center that focuses on digital innovation and promotes industry-university partnerships.
+Director and Co-founder, Robinson College of Business Center for Digital Innovation (CDIN), an interdisciplinary research center that focuses on digital innovation and promotes industry-university partnerships.

 Appointed Regents' Professor in 2006 by the Board of Regents' of the University System of Georgia for outstanding contributions in research, teaching and service, and has received Robinson College of Business Faculty Recognition Awards for distinguished contributions in research, teaching and service.